Nir Barkat: Mayor of Jerusalem

 Barkat ran for a second time in November 2008, this time winning the election with 52% of the vote (his main rival, Meir Porush, won 43%).
 Barkat was described as a secular politician, contrasting with both Lupoliansky and Porush, who are Haredi.
 He ran on a platform of increasing tourism, finding solutions to the housing crisis, and opposing the light rail.
 He also vowed to make city council more approachable and transparent and decried the use of the mayors office a stepping stone to national politics.
-Controversies during his first term included the firing of city council member Rachel Azaria and his proposal for relinquishing predominantly Arab populated neighborhoods on the outskirts of the city limits.
+Controversies during his first term included the dismissal of city council member Rachel Azaria and his proposal for relinquishing predominantly Arab populated neighborhoods on the outskirts of the city limits.
 He helped to initiate the city's first international marathon in 2011 and has personally participating in races both in Jerusalem and abroad.

 In 2013, he ran for a second term, during which he was endorsed by the Labor Party, and also by a range of prominent Likud activists; he also had the tacit support of Meretz, which withdrew its candidate, Pepe Alalu, in order not to steal votes away from Barkat.
 His opponent Moshe Lion had backing from Avigdor Lieberman, head of the Yisrael Beiteinu party and Aryeh Deri, head of Shas.
 Barkat was re-elected with 52% of the vote compared to his main opponent Moshe Lion former head of the Jerusalem Development Authority, who ran as the Likud candidate who garnered 43% of the electorate.
 Lion has since served as a member of city council and in 2015 joined Barkat's coalition.
 Following the tense campaign, Barkat was fined NIS 400,000 for improper use of election funds.
-Since his election as Mayor, Barkat has served the city for a salary of one shekel a year.
-Controversies of his second term have included the Formula 1 exhibition, part of the mayor's effort to raise Jerusalem's status as a cultural capital of the world and increase tourism.
-The Jerusalem Formula One event took place in 2013 and in 2014 but garnered much criticism for street closures which led to school cancellations, over expenditures, and its appropriateness for the city.
-Other controversies have included planned addition to the light rail, specifically the blue line, which was planned to run down Emek Refaim street.
-Mayor Barkat also had a long-running feud with Finance Minister Moshe Kahlon over funding which led to city-wide strikes several years in a row.
+Since his election as Mayor, Barkat served the city for a salary of one shekel a year.

+Controversies of his second term included the Formula 1 exhibition, part of the mayor's effort to raise Jerusalem's status as a cultural capital of the world and increase tourism.
+The Jerusalem Formula One event took place in 2013 and in 2014 but garnered criticism for street closures which led to school cancellations, over expenditures, and its appropriateness for the city.
+Other controversies included planned addition to the light rail, specifically the blue line, which was planned to run down Emek Refaim street.
+Barkat also had a long-running feud with Finance Minister Moshe Kahlon over funding which led to city-wide strikes several years in a row.
 Kahlon argued that Barkat was wasting funding and mismanagement, while Barkat argued that Kahlon was withholding funds for political reasons.
-The resulting strikes caused garbage to pile up throughout the city and the threat of mass firings of municipal employees.
+The resulting strikes caused garbage to pile up throughout the city and the threat of mass dismissals of municipal employees.